JotaroKujo836/casestudy/README.md

-Run the main.py file
-Enter number of processes (minimum 3)

-For each process, enter:

-Arrival Time
+Run main.py to start the program.
+Enter the number of processes — minimum of 3.
+Fill in the following for each process:
+-Arrival

-Burst Time
+-Time Burst

-Priority (lower number = higher priority)
+-Priority (lower number = higher priority)
+Enter the Time Quantum if using Round Robin or Priority with Round Robin.

-Select an algorithm from the menu:
+Select an option from the menu:

-1 - FCFS

-2 - SJF

-3 - SRT
+-First Come First-Served (FCFS)
+-Shortest Job First (SJF)
+- Shortest Remaining Time (SRT)
+-Round Robin (RR)
+-Non-preemptive Priority Scheduling

-4 - Round Robin (enter time quantum)
+-Priority Scheduling with Round Robin

-5 - Priority (Non-preemptive)

-6 - Priority + Round Robin (enter time quantum)

-7 - Re-enter process details
+-Re-enter process details

-0 - Exit
+-Exit
+Click "Run".
+View the results:
+Gantt Chart, Completion Time, Arrival Time, Priority, Waiting Time (WT) and Turnaround Time (TAT) per process Averages — Average WT and Average TAT